 Myotherapy is commonly used in conjunction with other treatments such as remedial massage, physiotherapy, and osteopathy.

 How does remedial massage and myotherapy work?

-Remedial Massage therapy works by manipulating the soft tissues of the body—the superficial and deep muscles, and connective tissue.
-A massage therapist identifies physical and biomechanical issues using his/her hands, palpating the patient’s body to check the condition of the tissues, and areas of pain.
-They also use a number of orthopedic tests to further clarify what it may be causing the client pain or other symptoms.
-Once the issues are identified, the therapist can recommend the best form of remedial treatment, which can include deep tissue massage, stretch therapy, myofascial release, thermotherapy and several other methods.
+Remedial Massage therapy works by manipulating the soft tissues of the body—the superficial and deep muscles, tendons, and ligaments.
+A massage therapist identifies physical and biomechanical issues using their hands, palpating the patient’s body to check the condition of the tissues, and areas of pain.
+Once the issues are identified, the therapist can recommend the best form of remedial treatment, which can include deep tissue massage, stretch therapy, myofascial release, thermotherapy, and cryotherapy.

-A Myotherapist’s initial assessment can include an examination of the patient’s medical history, their posture, range of motion, gait, and soft tissue condition.
+Myotherapists assess each joint in the body to reveal any dysfunction.
+An initial assessment can include an examination of the patient’s medical history, posture, range of motion, gait, and soft tissue condition.
 They also examine how these elements interact with other key systems in the body, such as the nervous system, or cardiovascular system.
-When it comes to treatment, a Myotherapist may use Muscle Energy Technique (MET), myofascial dry needling or cupping, taping, joint mobilization, rehabilitative exercises, or electrotherapy.
-While a remedial massage therapist will mostly use his hands to assess and treat a patient, a myotherapist will use a much wider range of techniques (which can also include myotherapy massage).
+When it comes to treatment, a myotherapist tends to use a specific technique called trigger point therapy, where pressure is applied on specific areas of muscle tissue to reduce tension.
+They also utilise a number of other techniques such as Muscle Energy Technique (MET), myofascial dry needling or cupping, taping, joint mobilization, rehabilitative exercises, or electrotherapy.
+While a remedial massage therapist will mostly use their hands to assess and treat a patient, a myotherapist will use a much wider range of techniques (which can also include myotherapy massage).

 What is remedial massage and myotherapy good for?